 U.S. EMBASSY BOMBING

-In October 2010, a three day trial on liability was held in the US District Court for the District of Columbia for several consolidated cases involving the embassy attacks.
-On 30 November 2011 Hon.
-Judge Bates entered a final judgment on liability in favor of plaintiffs and against defendants.
-The Court found that “the government of Iran aided, abetted and conspired with Hezbollah, Osama Bin Laden and al Qaeda to launch large-scale bombing attacks against the United States…Iranian defendants, through Hezbollah, provided explosives training to Bin Laden and al Qaeda and rendered direct assistance to al Qaeda operatives…Sudan also provided critical financial, military, and intelligence services that facilitated and enabled al Qaeda to strengthen its terrorist network and infiltrate nearby countries.
+“The government of Iran aided, abetted and conspired with Hezbollah, Osama Bin Laden and al Qaeda to launch large-scale bombing attacks against the United States…Iranian defendants, through Hezbollah, provided explosives training to Bin Laden and al Qaeda and rendered direct assistance to al Qaeda operatives…Sudan also provided critical financial, military, and intelligence services that facilitated and enabled al Qaeda to strengthen its terrorist network and infiltrate nearby countries.
 With the support of Sudan and Iran, al Qaeda killed and attempted to kill thousands of individuals on site in the 1998 U.S. embassy attacks in Nairobi, Kenya and Dar es Salaam”.

-In 2013 we were granted permission by the court to file an additional Complaint (Opati) that would also be subject to the final judgment on liability.
-Seven Special Masters were appointed to evaluate each of the plaintiffs’ claims and prepare recommendations for the court’s approval of proposed findings and compensation.
+The court appointed seven “Special Masters” (retired judges) to evaluate each of the plaintiffs’ claims and prepare recommendations for the court’s approval of proposed findings and compensation.

 Opati: